isc-projects/kea/doc/guide/dhcp4-srv.rst

 architecture EFI x86-64, and sets several fields if it does.
 See `Section 2.1 of RFC
 4578 <https://tools.ietf.org/html/rfc4578#section-2.1>`__) or the
-documentation of your client for specific values.
+client documentation for specific values.

 ::